SFDigitalServices/sf-dahlia-web/README.md

 Follow the [Webapp release process](https://sfgovdt.jira.com/wiki/spaces/HOUS/pages/2775351453/Frontend+release+process) page on Confluence for the full release guide.

+## Feature Flags

+Feature flags are provided by our own instance of Unleash and you can add feature flags through that portal (view confluence for feature flag instructions and naming conventions).

+To use a feature flag, use the `useFeatureFlag` hook.
+The hook asks for the flag name (whatever is in Unleash) and the default value.
+The default value will be used if there is no url override and if Unleash is experiencing an outage.
+Therefore, an example usage of useFeatureFlag would be `useFeatureFlag("flagName", false)`

+On non-production environments, you can override the value of a feature flag by adding a search parameter to the URL.
+For example, ...&featureFlag[flagName]=true would override the value being provided by Unleash (or the default value) and force the feature flag to be true.
+This will only work in environments where the Unleash environment is set to development.

 ## Environment variable configurations

 ### DALP Advertising